-In a second experiment, an impact with a wooden surface was performed using the controller from Section VII-B with the parameters from Table II.
-This experiment shows the robustness of the controller in contact with a passive environment.
-The initial configuration is shown in Fig. 6.
-Fig. 10 displays the desired and the measured end-effector motion in the vertical z-direction during the impact.
-Additionally, Fig. 11 depicts the impact force.
-The measured static end-effector deviation and contact force give a stiffness value of \sim 3882 N/m, which corresponds very well to the desired value of 4000 N/m.
+the impact force.
+The measured static end-effector deviation and contact force give a stiffness value of $\sim 3882$ N/m which corresponds very well to the desired value of 4000 N/m.
 The peak of the contact force results mainly from the velocity at the impact.
-One can see that the closed-loop system also keeps stable in contact with this environment having quite a high stiffness, and that, high impact velocities can also be handled.
+One can see that the closed-loop system keeps stable also in contact with this environment having quite a high stiffness and that also high impact velocities can be handled.
+Two additional experiments with the DLR-Lightweight-Robot-III were performed in order to analyze the step response of the Cartesian controller as well as the effects of uncertainties in the end-effector load.
+The stiffness values for these experiments were chosen smaller than in the first two experiments and are given in Tab.
+III.
+In this experiment a heavy load of about